Adeliia Petrosian: 2019–20 season

-Petrosian competed in the junior division of the 2019–20 Cup of Russia circuit.
-In the first stage in September, she finished fourth in the short program, sixth in the free skate, and fifth overall.
-Then in October, she won the bronze medal in the second stage behind teammate Sofia Akateva and Alina Gorbacheva.
-These results qualified her for the 2020 Russian Junior Championships in Saransk where she finished sixth with a total score of 201.07.
-In February, she competed in the Russian Cup final in Veliky Novgorod and won the bronze medal behind Sofia Samodelkina and Sofia Akateva with a total score of 205.22.
-Her final competition of the season was the Moscow Championships where she won the silver medal behind Akateva with a total score of 199.89.
+Petrosian debuted as a junior on the 2019–20 Cup of Russia circuit.
+Her first event was the 2019 Russian Cup Stage I, Sysran, where she finished fourth in the short program, sixth in the free skate, and fifth overall.
+Petrosian then went on to win the bronze at the 2019 Russian Cup Stage II, Saransk behind teammate Sofia Akateva and Alina Gorbacheva.
+These results qualified her for the 2020 Russian Junior Championships, where she finished in sixth place overall.

+In February, Petrosian competed at the 2020 Russian Cup Final, winning the bronze medal behind Sofia Samodelkina and Sofia Akateva.